Runtime Contract

 Flow workflows produce an Authority Report upon session termination.
 Reports are retrievable via the runtime API and provide evidence of execution behavior under the runtime contract.

-Determinism Clarification
+Determinism clarification

-Flow and Pulse Mode Differences
+Flow and Pulse mode differences

 Flow mode